DataDog/hiring-engineers/answers.md

 For this technical exercise, I chose to install my agent on Docker rather than vagrant because Docker is lighter weight and would have used less of my system's (rather limited) resources.

 **Installation:**
-I created by docker container (with the datadog agent) by running the command below.
+I created my docker container (with the datadog agent) by running the command below.
 **Note:**The ``` -p 127.0.0.1:8126:8126/tcp``` line is particularly important to bind the host port to the docker port, thereby enabling communication between the two machines.

 ```